-• Transition Resources from Raising Special Kids
+Transition Resources from Raising Special Kids

 Transition can be a challenge.
 Depending on your child's disability, you may need to consider everything from post-secondary education to employment, from housing to finances.
-As you and your son or daughter plan for the future, consider these tips to help build a successful transition.
+As you and your child plan for the future, consider these tips to help build a successful transition.